Azure-Samples/azure-sql-db-todo-mvc/README.md

 # OpenShift Examples - ARO WebApp with Azure SQL
 A demo reference to deploying webapps in Azure Red Hat OpenShift that talk to Azure SQL.

+**PLEASE BE AWARE** - ARO + Azure SQL + Cosmos DB all running in HA mode can create large costs on your Azure bill.
 ## Implementation Details

 Folder structure: